 Duckweed is the tiniest yet fastest-growing plant on the planet.
 It may quadruple its weight in 16-48 hours if grown under optimum conditions.

 In terms of protein per surface area, farmers that cultivate feed crops have discovered that duckweed is far more productive than soybean.

-It can yield 5-8 tons of dry matter per acre per year, whereas soybeans produce less than a ton per acre per year, based on species, water nutrient availability, climate, and environmental factors.
+It can yield five to eight tons of dry matter per acre per year, whereas soybeans produce less than a ton per acre per year, based on species, water nutrient availability, climate, and environmental factors.